RadhityaR6767/appcity/README.md

 docker push rchronic/cityapp:v1.0.0
 ```

 This `rchronic/cityapp:v1.0.0` comes from the tag.
-You need to wait until its finish
+You need to wait until it finishes its job.

-Build and Push the app done!
+Build and Push app done!!!

 ## Run the app in Kubernetes